 Your reasons for what you want, your goals or your targets, must be strong and emotional.
 When your reason is half-baked, you will not be as committed.
 And so with your level of motivation.

 Remember, the stronger and the more emotional the answer, the better.
 So, you have to find out what motivates you.
 Check out this article below to understand the factors that drive most people:

-First, write down why you want to do what you do.
+Here’s what you can do.
+First, write down WHY you want to do what you do.
 Regardless of whether it is your study, your work, or your business, write down all the reasons why you want to excel in them.

-Take a piece of paper, and starting writing.
+Take a piece of paper, and start writing.
 Make your reasons strong and emotional.
 The more emotional your purpose for your goals, the stronger your commitment and motivation.

 Next, revisit your purpose each morning before you start your day.
 Most people lose their motivation because they forget about their purpose and lost in the hustle-bustle of their daily lives.

 You want to consciously remind yourself of your purpose.
 Why do you want to achieve your goals?
 Why do you want to live your dream life?
 Review them daily.